polluxparis/zebulon-table/README.md

 Not yet documented
 ## To do
 * Complete documentation.
+* Computed columns with aggregation functins improvement.
+* Styles and design improvement.
+* Replacement of input select and icons
 * Loading from observable improvement.
 * Pagination manager improvement.
-* Computed columns with aggregation functions improvement.
-* Styles and design improvement.
- Details improvement.
+* Details improvement.
 * Parameterisation of "actions".
 * Grouped columns.
 *...